 The Michael Jordan Veteran / Rookie card features Jason Caffey on the back, was inserted at a rate of one in 24 packs and sells for around $20 ungraded online.

-I am calling this card the ‘Standard Refractor’ for the purposes of this article due to the fact that there are actually three refractors available from this season’s Topps Finest set.
+I am calling this card the ‘Base Refractor’ for the purposes of this article due to the fact that there are actually three refractors available from this season’s Topps Finest set.

 As with previous years sets, the Topps Finest 1995-96 Michael Jordan Refractor is a parallel of the base card featuring Finest’s spectacular light ‘refracting’ coating.
 It features the protective coating and was inserted at a rate of one in twelve packs.
 This card sells for around $150 ungraded online.

 Topps Finest 1995-96 Michael Jordan Mystery Cards